yogeshkoli/bucketboard/README.md

 ## 🤝 Contributing

-Pull requests welcome!
-Please open an issue first for feature requests or bug reports.
+Contributions are welcome!
+Please see our [Contributing Guide](./CONTRIBUTING.md) for more details on how to get started.

 ---